boogiematrix/employee-tracker/README.md

   <br/>

   ## Usage
   Just fork the repository over and clone it down.
-Do an npm init and npm i in the terminal, then node index.js and you should be good to go.
+Enter your database info into the .env file, do an npm init and npm i in the terminal, then node index.js and you should be good to go.
 I've also included a video if you'd rather not bother with all that.

   ![Sample](https://github.com/boogiematrix/employee-tracker/blob/main/Assets/pictures/employee-tracker-screenshot.png)